common-voice/common-voice/docs/SENTENCES.md

 ## Sentence Collector

-The [Sentence Collector](https://commonvoice.mozilla.org/sentence-collector/) webpage is a tool for crowdsourcing sentences for Common Voice.
+The [Sentence Collector](https://commonvoice.mozilla.org/sentence-collector/) is a website for crowdsourcing sentences for Common Voice.
 You can either:

 - Add sentences for your language (there is a few cleanup and validation routines under the hood)
 - Validate sentences that other contributors have added